 From the start, we knew money spent on food could either make us or break us so we wanted to be smart about it.

-In order to save money big time while we were at our Airbnb and hotel we shopped ahead of time and brought groceries with us.
+In order to save money big time while we were at our Airbnb and hotel, we shopped ahead of time and brought groceries with us.

 You can seriously save on the cost of groceries by shopping with a new site called Brandless.com.
 Everything on their site is only $3 and you’ll find a lot of organic products.
-If you spend $39 you’ll receive absolute free shipping.
-That means 15 food items and total free shipping! –I was so excited to learn about this new online outlet for food.
+If you spend $39 you’ll receive absolutely free shipping.
+That means 15 food items and totally free shipping! –I was so excited to learn about this new online outlet for food.
 Plus you can get $6 for free when you sign up!

 Some of the quick grab foods we prepped and packed were: